weigert/joycon-/joycon-core/README.md

 ### Other Stuff

 Everything else are helper classes that you can feel free to peruse.
+These are useful for sending vibrations, settings home light blinking patterns, or the player light.